justin-napolitano/freight.jnapolitano.io/source/parts/freight/overview.md

 ##### St. Louis

-The Chicago, ST. Louis, Kansas City route is capable of moving large freight imported from Europe or the manufactured in the North East to the midwest and northwest of the United States
+The Chicago, St. Louis, Kansas City route is capable of moving large freight imported from Europe or the manufactured in the North East to the midwest and northwest of the United States.

 ##### Memphis